MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     _Viewing the blobs in a container_

-1. Verify that all the .jpg files in your local "images" subdirectory were uploaded to the "images" container as blobs.
+1. Verify that all the .jpg files in the "resources" subdirectory were uploaded to the "images" container as blobs.

     ![Blobs uploaded to the images container](images/pp-uploaded-images.png "Blobs uploaded to the images container")

     _Blobs uploaded to the images container_

-1. Now return to the shell command prompt and make sure you're in the directory that holds the "images" subdirectory.
+1. Now return to the command prompt and make sure you're in the directory for this lab.

 1. Next, you're going to create a script that renames a blob.
 Technically, you can't rename a blob, but you *can* delete a blob and upload a new blob with the new name.
 If you prefer Bash scripts, create a new text file named renameblob.sh containing the following statements.
 As usual, replace *[accountname]* and *[accountkey]* with your storage account's name and key: